Master's Degree in Terrestrial Biodiversity and Conservation in Islands

 48 – Design reserves taking into account the principles of island biogeography.

-49 – Management, inventory and analysis with Geographic Information Systems (GIS): generation of predictive model analysis, management and advanced procedures for analysis of territorial information on biodiversity and generation of thematic cartography.
+49 – Management, inventory and analysis with Geographic Information Systems (GIS): generation of predictive model analysis, management and advanced procedures for analyzing territorial biodiversity information and generation of thematic cartography.

 50 – Combine thematic maps to generate new information about knowledge of areas, management, conservation and management of species, communities and ecosystems.